rachel-o-donnell/Hangman/README.md

 program was printing/returning multiple words (the ones that had 4 letters etc and Then the last one.)
 Properly indented te print statement to fix.

 bug 2 : variables needed to be changed to global to access and word in play needed to be changed to capitals to recognise a correct ans

+bug 3: After guessing a letter you could add in a number or symbol and get the message that you already used that letter instead of knowing it was not a letter.
+I added a condition to make sure it was alpha and that it was not in available letters